LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

   <img src="https://raw.githubusercontent.com/LibrariesHacked/librarieshacked.github.io/master/images/2021-02-05-instructions-4-download-file.png" alt="Screenshot of the option to save the file to your local PC"/>
   <figcaption>Saving the generated library membership file</figcaption>
 </figure>

 Congratulations!
 You have data on library members in a standard format that can be used in the visualisation tool.
 The data is anonymised, and using areas appropriate for statistics.
 You may wish to share the data widely and give more people access to explore it.
-If releasing as open data it would be worth including your complete membership, to match with others using the same format.

-If you are interested in exploring this process, but not yet ready to use your own data, you could use [Barnet membership data](https://open.barnet.gov.uk/dataset/23py1/library-membership).
-Download the latest copy of their data and move to the next stage.

 ## Stage 2: Visualise data